A violent crime defense attorney can help you with serious, life-changing charges

 Common Defenses for Violent Crimes

-If you have been charged with a violence crime in Lowell, you need an attorney who can begin working on your case as soon as possible.
+If you have been charged with a violence crime in Lowell or Boston, you need an attorney who can begin working on your case as soon as possible.
 Because of the harsh penalties for violent crimes conviction, building a strong defense is critical.
-Some of the most common defenses in violent crimes cases include:
+Some of the most common defenses used by a violent crime defense attorney include:

 - Self-defense: if a person is facing imminent harm with no ability to escape, a person may use the minimum amount of force necessary to protect him/herself and to enable escape;